Zero-7-1/Expense-Tracking-App/README.md

 Please note that since this is a learning project and not a professional app, login credentials and any data entered into the app will be periodically removed.

-I appreciate your understanding and hope you enjoy exploring the project!
+Hope you enjoy exploring the project!

 <h2> References: </h2>
 [Connecting to MongoDB Atlas] (https://www.mongodb.com/docs/atlas/getting-started/)